Guitar Slim: Death and legacy

 Buddy Guy, Albert Collins and Frank Zappa were influenced by Guitar Slim.

-Other musicians have used the nickname Guitar Slim.
+Other musicians have used the nickname "Guitar Slim."
 The North Carolina blues guitarist James Stephens had several releases under this billing.
 One of Jones's sons bills himself as Guitar Slim Jr. around the New Orleans circuit.
 His repertoire includes many of his father's songs.

+New Orleans R&B artist, Al Reed, said "I think [Jones] had a greater impact on the electric sound than any other guitarist...he could exhilarate you, he would lift you above and beyond clouds as he played, he would create sensations within your body that really played tricks with your mind.
+He was the first man to do this.”